Last Updated on

 I have an inherent distrust of ATMs located inside convenience stores for a bunch of valid reasons.
 They tend to be independently owned and operated, which means they often sock you with higher than expected transaction charges.
 ATMs owned and operated by the banks don’t charge as much.

-They tend to be the targets of fraudulent activity like the installation of skimming devices, and’
+They tend to be the targets of fraudulent activity like the installation of skimming devices, and don’t think that the presence of a security guard is any guarantee either.

 Micro cameras have been known to be placed in convenience stores as a way of watching for your PIN, which combined with your wallet being lifted means the thieves have immediate access to your funds.